Advertiser Disclosure

 • Payment history: How consistently you've made payments on your current loans can also sway lenders.

 Some lenders even consider your college field of study and profession when evaluating your loan refinance application.
+To improve your chances, focus on maintaining a stable income, reducing existing debts, and demonstrating a consistent payment history.

 Is refinancing worth it with bad credit?